RayBB/openlibrary-docs/Mangled-MARC.md

 The impact of these mangled titles is that the mangled authors/works/editions will be invisible to any matching algorithm (unless they can be matched by strong ids such as ISBN or LCCN -- EXPLORE FURTHER)

 The consequence is that future dupes will not be matched and the un-mangled version will just be added as if it were a totally new record.
-That suggests that by now most of these mangled items will have been reimported correctly.
+That suggests that by now many of these mangled items will have been reimported correctly.

 ### Example: